 - Patients that are age 35, or older, often need to undergo a mammogram before breast augmentation surgery.
 A mammogram helps to make sure there are no abnormalities in the breast that need to be addressed by additional biopsies or ultrasounds.

 - Plan in advance to take the necessary days off work to recover at home after having breast augmentation surgery.
 Patients normally take anywhere from 3-5 days to a full week off work after undergoing the procedure.
 Some patients simply tell their coworkers that they are doing a “staycation” at home which is technically true since they are remaining at home during the recovery process.

 - Before the surgery, you should fill any prescriptions given to you by the doctor in order to save a trip to the pharmacy after the surgery.

-Planning for Breast Augmentation Recovery at Home
+Preparing for Breast Augmentation Recovery at Home

 - During your first night at home following a breast augmentation procedure, be sure and have a family member or friend stay with you to help with any needs you have at home.
 You should not sleep on your stomach after breast augmentation surgery.
-Instead, sleep in a recliner or prop yourself up in your bed on a series of pillow.
+Instead, sleep in a recliner or prop yourself up in your bed on a series of pillows.